-In the wash up of all the Adler insanity of the past two weeks, a new threat has emerged to attempt to ram home unsuccessful changes to the National Firearms Agreement for the 400th time.
+In the wash up of all the Adler insanity of the past two weeks, a new threat has emerged to attempt to ram home unsuccessful changes to the National Firearms Agreement.
 Authoritarian control freaks never rest.

-Essentially, this latest move is just a blatant marketing attempt to rebadge the same snakes and charlatans we all know and dislike immensely.
-Frustrated that their brute force campaign of lies, half truths, shutting gun owners out of consultation and misleading of parliament didn’t work, they now are trying to “court” the public and shooting community by appearing “reasonable.”
+Essentially, this latest move is just a blatant marketing attempt to rebadge the same snakes and charlatans we all know.
+Frustrated that their brute force campaign of lies, half truths, shutting gun owners out of consultation and misleading of parliament didn’t work, they now are trying to court the public and shooting community by appearing “reasonable.”

 They aren’t the Judean People’s Front, they’re the People’s Front of Judeah.